Battle of Mbwila: Aftermath

 Portugal obtained an act of vassalage from D. Isabel, the regent of Mbwila, but was unable to exercise any real authority over the region once their forces had withdrawn.
 In 1693 they had to return to attempt to subdue the region again.
 The primary result in Kongo was that the absence of an immediate heir spun the country into civil war.
 This civil war, which raged for half a century, led to Kongo's decentralization and fundamental changes, leading to Kongolese historians, even in 1700, regarding the battle as a decisive turning point in their country's history.

 After the battle many people, including nobles and members of the royal family, were captured.
 Some of these were enslaved and crossed the sea to the Portuguese colony of Brazil and maybe other places in the Americas.
 It is unknown what happened to most of them.
-But at some point in 1630, the sons of princess Aqualtune (who led a battalion during the battle), Ganga Zumba, his brother Ganga Zona, and their sister Sabina appeared enslaved in an engenho (sugar cane plantation) in the Captaincy of Pernambuco in Northeast Brazil.
+But at some point before 1670, the sons of princess Aqualtune (who led a battalion during the battle), Ganga Zumba, his brother Ganga Zona, and their sister Sabina appeared enslaved in an engenho (sugar cane plantation) in the Captaincy of Pernambuco in Northeast Brazil.
 They led a rebellion at the engenho, escaped, and later formed their own kingdom of Quilombo dos Palmares, a Maroon nation which controlled large areas of northeast Brazil during the Dutch-Portuguese War.

 Sabina bore a son Zumbi who, after being captured, was raised in a church and then escaped.
 Zumbi succeeded his uncle and became the king of Palmares and leader of the rebellion until being killed in 1695 by the Bandeirantes, after which the kingdom was destroyed.
 His son Camuanga succeeded him in leadership of the rebellion, but after this it is unknown what happened to them or their lineage.
 Zumbi today is considered a national hero in Brazil.